ARgorithm/toolkit/docs/docs/cli.md

 # Command line interface

-The command line interface for ARgorithmToolkit helps programmers to create and manage their argorithms along with control and manage their server.
+The command line interface for ARgorithmToolkit grants programmers control and helps them to create and manage their argorithms as well as manage their server.

 <div class="termy">